jonnopon/ProtoGL/LDPlan.md

         - ~~direction change (rotation) very fast?
 (WASD)~~
         - ~~Small acceleration effect?~~
             - play with adding this back (and deceleration)
-    - Stages
+    - LevelSystem
-        - ~~background~~ + enemy pool
+        - enemy pool + wave generation + keep track of maxEnemies etc
-        - Background should be a grid
+        - ~~Background should be a grid~~
+            - (med priority) randomise a colour across the grid in a wave like pattern
             - (low priority) if time, figure out how to make a 3D net and wing it
     - Enemies
         - Square
             - ~~Just hangs around (starter enemy, slow, bounces of walls~~
+        - Triangle
-        - shoots left to right or top to bottom
+            - shoots left to right or top to bottom (med speed, bounces off walls)
-            - bounces off stage walls
         - Pentagon
             - Shoots in some pattern from its points
                 - random 2 spoke every shoot change